There are a few things that are more annoying than a shaking steering wheel while you are driving.

 Give the driveshaft to a real professional to diagnose them accurately, or replace them if you feel confident about it.
 To figure out if it’s the left or right driveshaft can be tough without balancing them.

 If your steering wheel is shaking only when you are turning and accelerating, it is most likely a worn out CV joint.
 You could probably also hear some clapping noise from them.

-If you hear that sound, check the CV joint gaiter for any leaks.
-If the grease is leaking out from the gaiters, and water pours in, the joints will get damaged really fast and you do probably have to replace the CV joint.
-Sometimes you can replace the gaiter and fill them with new grease, but it’s often just a temporary solution and after some miles, the sound will come back.
+If you hear that sound, check the CV joint gaiter for any leaks, if the grease is leaking out from the gaiters, and water pours in, the joints will get damaged fast, and you do probably have to replace the CV joint.
+Sometimes you can replace the gaiter and fill them with new grease, but it’s often just a temporary solution, and after some miles, the sound will come back.

-Test if it is the left or right CV joint
+Test if it’s the left or right CV joint

 Go to a parking lot and turn the steering wheel max to the left and start accelerating.
 When you are doing this, you will get the sound noticeable, and you can probably identify if it’s the left or right CV joint.

 The most common cause of shaking in the steering wheel is an unbalanced wheel or a damaged tire or rim.
 Always start by checking these parts, if the shaking is consistent.
 Balancing your wheels at a workshop is often not that expensive and could be worth it, even if there is another fault.
 Uneven Front brake discs is a common cause if the steering wheel is shaking when braking.